A more detailed explanation of the algorithms in the Population Comparison platform

-The Kolmogorov-Smirnov (K-S) algorithm is a commonly used method to determine the confidence interval with which one can make the assertion that two flow cytometric univariate histograms are different.
+Kolmogorov-Smirnov (K-S): An algorithm commonly used to determine the confidence interval with which one can make the assertion that two univariate histograms are different.
 In other words, it states a confidence interval for the assertion that the two populations are NOT drawn from a common distribution.
+The KS test creates a cumulative distribution of the two populations being compared, and looks for the maximum difference between them.
 For a detailed look at the algorithm, go here.

-The Probability Binning (T(x))(3-5) comparison is related to the Cox Chi Square6 approach, but with modified binning such that it minimizes the maximal expected variance.
+Chi Squared (T(x))3-5 : The FlowJo Chi Squared comparison is related to the Cox Chi Square6 approach, but with modified binning such that it minimizes the maximal expected variance, referred to as probability binning.
 This algorithm has been shown to detect small differences between two populations and it does so in a quantitative way.
-In more detail, the algorithm divides the control sample into bins with the same number of events, divides the test sample along the same boundaries and calculates the Chi Square of the two binned data sets.
-The X2 is converted into a metric (T(X) that can be used to estimate the probability that a test population is different from a control population.
+The algorithm divides the control sample into bins of variable size to that each bin has the same number of events, so that the bin to bin variability in the control sample is negligible.
+The test sample is then divided along the same boundaries so that the variance measured by the calculated Chi Square will be low for data distributed like the control, and high for samples distributed differently.
+The Chi Square value is converted into a metric T(X) that can be used to estimate the probability that a test population is different from a control population.
 The Probability Binning algorithm was designed for use with flow cytometry data.

 1) Overton WR.
 Modified histogram subtraction technique for analysis of flow cytometry data.
 Cytometry.
 1988 Nov;9(6):619-26.

 3) Roederer M, Treister A, Moore W, Herzenberg LA.
 Probability binning comparison: A metric for quantitating univariate distribution differences.
 Cytometry.
 2001 Sep 1;45(1):37-46.